When is the 2017 ASICS Greater Manchester Marathon in Trafford?

 Where is the race village?

 The race village is in and around the car park at Emirates Old Trafford, Lancashire County Cricket Club, Talbot Rd, Manchester M16 0PX.
 This is a five minute walk from the start.
+The area within Emirates Old Trafford is open to runners only.

 Will there be a secure area to keep my kit safe?

 Yes, there will be a baggage marquee to store your kit.
 Please do not leave anything valuable or fragile in your bag as we are not liable for its loss or damage.
+Please only use a small back pack type - large bags will not be accepted.

 Is there a time limit to finish the marathon?